Introduction

 Creating shampoo at home has many benefits.
 It helps reduce exposure to synthetic chemicals, allowing for a more natural routine.
 You can avoid harsh sulfates, parabens, and artificial fragrances that often irritate sensitive skin or dry out hair.

-Homemade shampoo is also eco-friendly.
+When you make your own shampoo, it’s also eco-friendly.
 You can use refillable containers and biodegradable ingredients, which supports sustainability.
 Finally, it can be cost-effective in the long term.

 Essential Ingredients for Homemade Shampoo